This post was first published in 2021, but has since been republished with some of the best new books for women with autism.

 The Electricity of Every Living Thing: A Woman’s Walk in the Wild to Find Her Way Home by Katherine May

-Best known for her book Wintering: The Power of Rest and Retreat in Difficult Times – a graceful reminder to respect the seasons of our lives – Katherine May has also penned a wonderful book about her own journey with autism.
+Best known for her book Wintering: The Power of Rest and Retreat in Difficult Times, Katherine May has also penned this wonderful book about her own journey with autism.

 Odd Girl Out: An Autistic Woman in a Neurotypical World by Laura James